nhairs/parsedmarc-fork/docs/kibana.md

 # Using the Kibana dashboards

+!!! warning
+    This documentation has not been reviewed for version `9.0.0`.
+Please consider submitting a pull request to update it.

 The Kibana DMARC dashboards are a human-friendly way to understand the results from incoming DMARC reports.